opsfolio/docs.opsfolio.com/src/content/docs/surveilr/reference/cli/commands.md

 * `notebooks` — Notebooks maintenance utilities
 * `web-ui` — Configuration to start the SQLPage webserver
 * `udi` — Universal Data Infrastructure
-* `anonymize` — PII and PHI Deidentification StrategSerialize
 * `upgrade` — Update `surveilr` to latest or specific version
 * `orchestrate` — Enable RSSDs to execute SQL-based validation and log "issues," "warnings," and other notifications into the orchestration tables
 * `doctor` — Print out the versions of external dependencies that `surveilr` uses on the current host
+* `shell` — Execute `sqlite3` and `duckdb` commands directly with unopinionated and very lightweight logging.
+This command is the generalized version of `orchestrate`

 ###### **Options:**